markkkx000/iot-smart-meter/README.md

    - Set MQTT port: `1883`

 4. **Verify Operation:**
-   - OLED should show "Connected" status
+   - OLED should show "Connected" status with IP address
    - Device publishes to MQTT broker
    - Check serial monitor at 115200 baud for logs